NxPKG/khulnasoft-docs/content/stream/stream-live/simulcasting.md

 ### Enable outputs from the dashboard:

-1. From Live Inputs in the [Cloudflare dashboard](https://dash.cloudflare.com/?to=/:account/stream/inputs), select an input from the list.
+1. From Live Inputs in the [Khulnasoft dashboard](https://dash.Khulnasoft.com/?to=/:account/stream/inputs), select an input from the list.
 2. Under **Outputs** > **Enabled**, set the toggle to enabled or disabled.